Higher Power: Definition and usage

 In current twelve-step program usage, a higher power can be anything at all that the member believes is adequate.
-Reported examples include their twelve-step group, nature, consciousness, existential freedom, God, mathematics, science, and Buddha.
+Reported examples include their twelve-step group, God, the Buddha, nature, consciousness, existential freedom, mathematics, and science.
 It is frequently stipulated that as long as a higher power is "greater" than the individual, then the only conditions are that it should also be loving and caring, and able to relieve the individual of their alcoholism.

 Alcoholics Anonymous

-The terms higher power and power greater than ourselves appear in the "Big Book", on many occasions (ie):
+The terms higher power and power greater than ourselves appear many times in the "Big Book".
+For example: